Available with Advanced license.

 Images have a small shift and a small rotation.
+This option is suitable for satellite imagery that has been provided with exterior orientation data.
 The Harris algorithm will be used in the point matching computation.

 Choose the tolerance level for matching tie points between image pairs.

 The similarity tolerance for the matching imagery pairs will be low.
-This option will produce the most matching pairs, but some of the matches may have a higher level of error.
+This option will produce the most matching pairs, although some of the matches may have a higher error associated with them.

 The similarity tolerance for the matching pairs will be medium.
 This is the default.

 The similarity tolerance for the matching pairs will be high.
-This option will produce the least number of matching pairs, but each matching pair will have a lower level of error.
+This option will produce the least number of matching pairs, although each matching pair will have lower error.

 The relative number of tie points between image pairs to be created.

-Determines whether the output points will have a regular or random distribution.
+Determines whether the output tie points will have a regular or random distribution.